FlashGenius Logo FlashGenius

 Login Sign Up

 Confused about NVIDIA certifications?
-This 2025 guide breaks down new exams, practical resources, and real-world career value so you can choose the perfect cert for your AI goals.
+This 2026 guide breaks down new exams, practical resources, and real-world career value so you can choose the perfect cert for your AI goals (reviewed for 2026 changes)

 Use this video as a fast primer on the entire NVIDIA certification path — from Associate (NCA) to Professional (NCP).
 Then come back to this guide for detailed exam breakdowns, costs, and study plans.